Dr. Briley L. Lewis

 Teaching

-At UCLA, I'm working on my Graduate Certificate in Writing Pedagogy.
-As part of this, I'm a teaching fellow with the Freshman Clusters program, and will be teaching a new seminar I've developed this spring called "Astrobiology in Science Journalism."
-I am also involved in the CIRTL STAR program, which focuses on evidence-based pedagogy and teaching as research.
+At UCLA, I completed my Graduate Certificate in Writing Pedagogy.
+As part of this, I've been a teaching fellow with the Freshman Clusters program and Collegium of University Teaching Fellows, designing and teaching 4 writing-intensive courses as instructor of record (Astrobiology in Science Journalism x 2, Hands-On Exoplanet Astronomy, and Astronomy in the City).
+I was also involved in the CIRTL STAR program, which focuses on evidence-based pedagogy and teaching as research, and UCLA's Entering Mentoring Training.

-I have also developed and taught TA Training workshops for UCLA's CAT (Center for Advancement of Teaching), and previously led my department's TA training course for first year grad students (Physics 495).
+I have also developed and taught TA Training workshops for UCLA's CAT (Center for Advancement of Teaching), and led the UCLA Physics and Astronomy department's TA training course for first year grad students (Physics 495) as well as the TA training course for the Clusters (EC 495M-N).
+Check out my CV for a full list of the courses I've taught.

 Public Outreach and Volunteering